thoughtbot/ruby-science/release/ruby-science.md

-We've [pulled out most of the private methods](https://github.com/thoughtbot/ruby-science/commit/b434954d), so the remaining complexity is largely from saving and delivering the invitations.
+We've [pulled out most of the private methods](https://github.com/thoughtbot/ruby-science/commit/b434954d), so the remaining complexity results largely from saving and delivering the invitations.

-\clearpage

 Let's extract and move a `deliver` method for that: